 Driving allows you to reach both the larger and smaller towns within the Cotswolds.
 Alternatively, you can take the train to one of the stations in the Cotswolds.
 Then either rent a car or plan to stay in the same area for your visit.
 The main train stations accessible in the Cotswolds are Banbury, Cheltenham, Moreton-in-Marsh, and Kingham.
 Other towns with stations near the Cotswolds include Oxford, Bath and Stroud.

-A few tips if renting a car – be sure to rent a car with the drivers seat on the opposite side (right side).
-This is normal, but sometimes cars can have the steering wheel on the left side still which makes the switch more confusing.
-Additionally, plan to get an automatic car.
+2) Plan to get an automatic car.
 Even if you know how to drive manual, it makes the transition to the left side of the road easier; trying to use the clutch with the opposite hand adds an unnecessary challenge.
-Finally, be sure to ask what type of fuel (petrol or diesel) the rental car takes.

 For folks who do not want to drive to the Cotswolds, staying here is a good home base as there are trains from London to Moreton-in-Marsh which is at the heart of the Cotswolds.
 It gives visitors the real Cotswolds feel without a car